regerj/register_generator/README.md

 Each of those registers must contain three keys itself.
 The first is the `name` of the register, this will be the name of the instantiated class for that register.
 Next it will need the register `size`.
 This will be an integer either 8, 16, 32, or 64.
 I do not currently support any other lengths of registers, and do not have any current plans on adding it.
 Finally, it will have an array named `fields` which will contain JSON objects for each field in the register.

-Each filed needs to contain five keys.
+Each field needs to contain five keys.
 First, once again, is `name` which will be the name of the field, and will be used to name the access methods to that field within the class.
 Second and third will be `lsb` and `msb` which represent the **INCLUSIVE** bit bounds of the register.
 Lastly will be `read` and `write` which are boolean values representing if read and write access is allowed to that particular field.
 This controls if a get or set method is generated for that field.
+Finally, there is an optional key called `negative` which is defaulted to false.
+If set to true, the field will be marked as supporting negative numbers in 2's complement.
+The get and set API's will then translate the field into a standard length signed integer representation depending on the width of the register itself.
+See the docs for examples of this.

 ## Weaknesses